What are Computer Cookies, and What Should I Know?

 Cookie law refers to any regulations that restrict the placing of cookies on computing devices.
 Many people are uncomfortable with websites tracking their online activity.
 They view it as an invasion of privacy or a threat to their overall safety.

-These aren’t unfounded fears, as some shady websites have been caught misusing or selling the information they collect through cookies.
+These aren’t unfounded fears, as some shady websites have been caught misusing or selling the information they collect through website cookies.

 You must understand global cookie laws if you run an online business or any website.
 It can get confusing as legislation varies widely depending on your target audience and the country you’re operating in.